-Tendam Brands, the parent company of Tendam, one of Europe’s leading omnichannel specialist fashion retailers, today announces its results for the period from 1 March through 31 May 2022, corresponding to the first quarter of the company’s 2022-23 financial year.
+Tendam Brands, the parent company of Tendam, one of Europe’s leading omnichannel specialist fashion retailers, today announces its results for the period from 1 March through 30 November 2022, corresponding to the first nine months of the company’s 2022-23 financial year.

 Tendam President and CEO Jaume Miquel said: “Tendam has become an open omni-channel ecosystem which is unrivalled in the market, with ten own brands, 32 million loyalty club members and over 125 third-party brands, all available in digital format.
 This is the ideal starting point to deliver further strong, long-term growth.”